Isle of Wight Guru

 Do you enjoy dangling awkwardly from a great height whilst someone bellows encouragement?
 You might consider the indoor climbing wall at West Wights Sports and Community Centre.

-The first bit of this video shows you the kind of thing to expect.
+This video shows you the kind of thing to expect.

 15. Golf/Driving Range

 Teenagers may enjoy a driving range, such as the one at Westridge Golf Centre near Ryde, which is also a good stag do activity.
 I'm very proud of my record of hitting the ball almost 50% of the time.
-It is £5 for 25 balls at the time of writing (2020).

 There are loads of minigolf courses on the Isle of Wight.
 I'm in two minds as to whether teenagers would enjoy the ironic competitiveness or consider them to be "a totally daggy loser fest, man" (I am not too clear on how teenagers speak nowadays).
-Anyway, if you want crazy golf courses, see our guide to days out for children which has more details.
+Anyway, if you want crazy golf courses, see our guide to days out for children, which has more details.

 16. Escape Rooms